 THE DEGREE of Bachelor of Arts is the only degree-in-course conferred at Colby College.
-To qualify for this degree a candidate must meet certain specifications in quantity, quality, distribution and concentration.
+To qualify for this degree a candidate must meet certain specifications in quantity, quality, distribution and concentration (see "Major" below).

 QUANTITY

 Twenty year-courses, or their equivalent in semester courses, regardless of the number of hours in excess of three for each semester course.